mhakkinen/SSML-issues/examples.md

 ### Alternative approaches

-`aria-label` being used by some *but* the pronunciation text string is sent to *both* TTS and refreshable braille - unacceptable.
+* `aria-label` being used by some *but* the pronunciation text string is sent to *both* TTS and refreshable braille, which is unacceptable
+* Create custom dictionary entries for each AT
+* Use PLS specification (requires TTS to support), does not address all contextual issues

 ## sub